Custom insights

 - How to create Custom Insights

-- Tips for writing effective prompts
+- Tips for writing good prompts

-- Practical use cases
+- Practical examples

 - Benefits of Custom Insights